Division by zero: Abstract algebra

 In abstract algebra, the integers, the rational numbers, the real numbers, and the complex numbers can be abstracted to more general algebraic structures, such as a commutative ring, which is a mathematical structure where addition, subtraction, and multiplication behave as they do in the more familiar number systems, but division may not be defined.
 Adjoining a multiplicative inverses to a commutative ring is called localization.
 However, the localization of every commutative ring at zero is the trivial ring, where $0 = 1$, so nontrivial commutative rings do not have inverses at zero, and thus division by zero is undefined for nontrivial commutative rings.

-Nevertheless, any number system that forms a commutative ring can be extended to a seldom used structure called a wheel in which division by zero is always possible.
+Nevertheless, any number system that forms a commutative ring can be extended to a structure called a wheel in which division by zero is always possible.
 However, the resulting mathematical structure is no longer a commutative ring, as multiplication no longer distributes over addition.
 Furthermore, in a wheel, division of an element by itself no longer results in the multiplicative identity element $1$, and if the original system was an integral domain, the multiplication in the wheel no longer results in a cancellative semigroup.